-At TED@NYC last week, Kohn laid out an impassioned vision of a more united United States of America.
+At TED@NYC in 2013, Kohn laid out an impassioned vision of a more united United States of America.
 It starts with the idea of “emotional correctness.”
 Forget political correctness, says Kohn.
 Being PC can make any one of us self-righteous and emotionally vacuous, as we check off the right boxes without really meaning what we’re saying.
 Emotional correctness, on the other hand, pushes past the semantic nuances of what’s being said to look at the intended meaning, and the underlying causes for that belief.
 It opens up the possibility for human connection between people with very different political leanings.
 Case in point: “I might think Sean Hannity is 99% politically wrong, but he’s one of the sweetest guys I’ve ever met,” she said in her talk.

 How did you end up at FOX News?